Erano01/EranoAPI-Parent/README.md

 You can use the project modules in your own applications.
 For documentation and examples, please check the source code.

+Note: You have to clone EranoAPI-Parent and execute "mvn clean install" from the project root.
+Then you have Dist/Target/EranoAPI.jar for your servers /plugins folder.
+For API usage EranoAPI/Target/EranoAPI.jar needed.

 ```xml
 <repository>
   <id>github</id>